 The above is just a sampler platter; there are further causes of arch and heel pain that exist.
 When we identify a cause, we first attempt to treat it conservatively using treatments such as custom orthotics, physical therapy, and medications.
 If those don’t work, however, it is possible that surgery might become a consideration.
 It all depends on your individual case, lifestyle, and needs.

 Don’t wait any longer to take care of your pain.
-Give Family Foot & Ankle Care of Jasper a call at (812) 481-7200 to schedule an appointment at our office next to Memorial Hospital.
+Give Family Foot & Ankle Care of Jasper a call at (812) 481-7200 to schedule an appointment at our office across from IGA.

 Let Us Help!